nrclark/grouplib/README.md

 It's magic.
 Use it and love it.

-During the dependency evaluation of frobnicate.sentinel, a special function is called which uses a auto-generated (and auto-deleted) Makefile passed to a single sub-make, which is used to resolve rependencies and decide whether the targets need to be rebuilt.
-If they do, then the PHONY task is enabled and the build is allowed to run.
+During the dependency evaluation of frobnicate.sentinel, a special function is called which uses a auto-generated (and auto-deleted) Makefile passed to a single sub-make, which is used to resolve rependencies and decide whether the targets need to be rebuilt (but not to do the building).
+If the groups targets *are* out of date, then the PHONY task is enabled and the build is allowed to run.

 You can make as many groups as you want - this library will keep them all straight and keep your dependencies managed.